JagadeeshKing908/DevSecOps_notes/Docker/Fullnotes.md

 custom network :If we create any custom network it will start by default 172.18.0.2

-To create docker network -->dcoker network create instamart To check networks--->docker network ls
+To create docker network -->docker network create instamart To check networks--->docker network ls
 To create container with network --->docker run -itd --name cont1 -p 3333:80 --network instamart nginx